perlin-network/carbon-registry/README.md

 **Ledger Database Interface**

-This enables the capability to add any blockchain or ledger database support to the carbon registry without functionality module changes.
-Currently implemented for PostgresSQL and AWS QLDB.
+This enables the capability to interface with the PERL.eco Ledger database.

-**PostgresSQL Ledger Implementation** storage all the carbon programme and credit events in a separate event database with the sequence number.
-Support all the ledger functionalities except immutability.

 Single database approach used for user and company management.

 ### **Ledger Layout**
 Carbon Registry contains 3 ledger tables.